oam-dev/spec/metadata.md

 Proxies.local.dev # allowed but discouraged
 ```

 This form is not accepted as an alternative for the fully qualified version.
-It is only accepted in cases where it is explicitly stated by the specification that this form is accepted.
+It is only accepted in cases where it is explicitly stated by the model that this form is accepted.